Dudley Lewis

-Dudley Keith Lewis (born 17 November 1962) is a Welsh former professional footballer who played most of his career at his hometown club, Swansea City.
+Dudley Keith Lewis (17 November 1962 – 22 June 2025) was a Welsh professional footballer who played as a defender, spending most of his career at his hometown club, Swansea City.
 Lewis captained the Swansea schoolboys before skippering his country as a youth.
 Having signed apprenticeship forms at the Vetch Field, he captained the Welsh youth squad at the European Youth Championships in Germany in 1981.
 Lewis gained his one and only cap for Wales vs Brazil in 1983 where he exchanged shirts with Sócrates.